abbaspour/replate/readme.md

 -   Websites, including static `www.` websites and two SPA websites `donor.` (for consumers) and `app.` (for businesses), are all hosted on Cloudflare workers.
 -   Auth0 for CIAM
--   Airtable for our core operational database and CRM
+-   Cloudflare D1 for our core operational database and CRM
 -   Terraform for platform provisioning
 -   [ReactAdmin](https://marmelab.com/react-admin/) is a front-end SPA technology for business website `app.`
 -   Client side React is a front-end SPA technology for consumer website `donor.`